JordonXue/Dimensionality-Reduction-Part-1/README.md

     <img src="https://user-images.githubusercontent.com/118228743/202030723-a9c3675c-91e0-46fe-937f-ae9580b04f97.png">
 </p>

-Figure1↑ The amount of training data needed to cover 20% of the feature range grows exponentially with the number of dimensions
+Figure above demonstrates the amount of training data needed to cover 20% of the feature range grows exponentially with the number of dimensions.

 High-dimensional data gives more information for machines to learn and figure out.
 Hence, the irrelevant data create more noise in the model.
 The model then may learn from the noise and overfit, so it cannot generalize well.
 Moreover, when data contains high dimensions, it’s hard and nearly impossible to visualize the data.
 If data can be compressed into a few dimensions that matter, it’ll be much easier to interpret and visualize the data.
 Also, high-dimensional data requires more complexity for algorithms to learn and train, so it not only creates extra difficulties to store the data but also makes the computation infeasible for some algorithms like the random forest.